On the super-Liouville equations on the sphere: Geometric and analytic settings

 \subsection{Conformal symmetry and transformations}

 For clarity, we explicitly label various geometric objects with the metric \(g\).
-The material that follows is primarily sourced from \cite[Section 2]{MR4239839}.
+The material that follows is primarily drawn from the exposition in \cite[Section 2]{MR4239839}.
 First, we introduce the behavior of the Dirac operator under a pointwise conformal transformation, i.e., when \(g_v = e^{2v}g\) with \(v\in C^{\infty}(\Sigma)\).
 Then there is an isometric map

 between \((T\Sigma,g)\) and \((T\Sigma,e^{2v}g)\).
 The map \(b\) induces an isomorphic isometric map on the spinor bundle

 The map \(\beta\) is independent of the spinor connection.
 Under this map, there is a well-known two-dimensional conformal transformation formula as follows